munificent/craftinginterpreters/book/garbage-collection.md

 </aside>

 Now it's time to implement that traversal.
-We can go breadth-first, depth-first, or some other order.
+We can go breadth-first, depth-first, or in some other order.
 Since we just need to find the *set* of all reachable objects, the order we visit them <span name="dfs">mostly</span> doesn't matter.

 <aside name="dfs">